amandar8529/reactjs-independent-study/entries/entry2.md

 While studying on <em>Codecademy</em>, I would compare new knowledge to my own prior knowledge.
-For instance, I recognized, through looking at the example code provided by Codecademy, that if else statements in JSX do not have an end, it is simply and if/else statement.
+For instance, I recognized, through looking at the example code provided by Codecademy, that if else statements in JSX do not have an end, it is simply an if/else statement.

 Also, ```React.createClass()```creates a component class that is like a factory for